torvalds/linux/Documentation/trace/osnoise-tracer.rst

-By enabling the osnoise tracer with the NO_OSNOISE_WORKLOAD option set, the osnoise: tracepoints serve to measure the execution time of any type of Linux task, free from the interference of other tasks.
+By enabling the osnoise tracer with the NO_OSNOISE_WORKLOAD option set, the osnoise: tracepoints serve to measure the execution time of any type of GNU/Linux task, free from the interference of other tasks.